Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Clinical manifestations :

-on examination, you can notice pallor or flushing of the face;
+upon examination, you may notice pallor or hyperemia of the face;

-the pulse is usually symmetrical, hard, high and fast;
+the pulse is usually symmetrical, firm, high and rapid;

-on auscultation: accent II tone over the aorta,
+on auscultation: accent of the second tone over the aorta,

-· Kidney (initial manifestations of nephropathy - microalbuminuria, proteinuria, a slight increase in creatinine from 1.2 to 2.0%; chronic renal failure).
+· kidneys (initial manifestations of nephropathy – microalbuminuria, proteinuria, a slight increase in creatinine from 1.2 to 2.0%; chronic renal failure).

-includes symptoms associated with functional and organic changes in the vessels of the brain.
+includes symptoms associated with functional and organic changes in cerebral vessels.
 Initial signs headache, dizziness, tinnitus, decreased memory, mental performance.

-I degree- segmental or diffuse changes in arteries and arterioles.
+I degree- segmental or diffuse change arteries and arterioles.

-III degree- severe sclerosis and narrowing of arterioles, their unevenness, large and small hemorrhages (foci, stripes, circles), exudations (fluffed cotton wool, cotton spots - retinal infarction).
+III degree- pronounced sclerosis and narrowing of arterioles, their unevenness, large and small hemorrhages (foci, stripes, circles), exudations (whipped cotton wool, cotton spots - retinal infarction).

-IV degree- the same + bilateral edema of the nipple of the optic nerve, blurred edges, retinal detachment, star symptom.
+IV degree- the same + bilateral swelling of the optic nerve nipple, blurring of its edges, retinal detachment, star sign.

-Left ventricular failure; with a combination of hypertension and ischemic heart disease - an increase in the frequency of angina attacks; the likelihood of myocardial infarction is high; dissection of the aortic aneurysm; cerebral or cerebellar hemorrhage, hypertensive encephalopathy, cerebral artery thrombosis; retinal hemorrhages and exudates with and without papilla of the optic nerve edema; decreased renal blood flow and glomerular filtration rates, mild proteinuria, renal failure; hypertensive crisis.
+Left ventricular failure; with a combination of hypertension and coronary artery disease - increased frequency of angina attacks; there is a high probability of myocardial infarction; dissection of aortic aneurysm; cerebral or cerebellar hemorrhages, hypertensive encephalopathy, thrombosis of cerebral arteries; retinal hemorrhages and exudates with and without papilledema; decreased renal blood flow and glomerular filtration rates, slight proteinuria, renal failure; hypertensive crisis.

-Hypertensive crisis- This is a relatively sudden, individually excessive increase in blood pressure, with a violation of regional hemodynamics (disorders of the cerebral, coronary and renal circulation of varying severity).
+Hypertensive crisis- this is a relatively sudden, individually excessive increase in blood pressure, with a violation of regional hemodynamics (disorders of cerebral, coronary and renal circulation of varying degrees of severity).

 Clinical manifestations :

-1. Relative sudden onset (from several minutes to several hours)
+1. Relatively sudden onset (from several minutes to several hours)

-3. Complaints of a cardiac nature (palpitations, interruptions and pain in the region of the heart, shortness of breath)
+3. Cardiac complaints (palpitations, irregularities and pain in the heart area, shortness of breath)

-4. Complaints of a cerebral nature ("bursting" headaches in the occiput or diffuse, non-systemic dizziness, a feeling of noise in the head and ears, nausea, vomiting, double vision, flickering of spots, flies).
+4. Complaints of a cerebral nature ("bursting" headaches in the back of the head or diffuse, non-systemic dizziness, a feeling of noise in the head and ears, nausea, vomiting, double vision, flashing spots, flies).

-5. Complaints of a general neurotic nature (chills, tremors, feeling of heat, sweating).
+5. Complaints of a general neurotic nature (chills, trembling, feeling hot, sweating).

-6. With extremely high blood pressure, a protracted nature of the crisis, it is possible to develop acute left ventricular failure (cardiac asthma, pulmonary edema), psychomotor agitation, stunning, convulsions, short-term loss of consciousness.
+6. With extremely high blood pressure numbers and a protracted nature of the crisis, the development of acute left ventricular failure (cardiac asthma, pulmonary edema), psychomotor agitation, stunning, convulsions, and short-term loss of consciousness is possible.

-When a sudden increase in blood pressure is combined with a headache, the diagnosis of a crisis is likely, if, in addition, other complaints are present, it is beyond doubt.
+When a sudden increase in blood pressure is combined with a headache, the diagnosis of crisis is likely; if there are, in addition, other complaints, it is undoubted.

 CORONARY INSUFFICIENCY SYNDROME

-Essence: the syndrome is caused by a discrepancy between myocardial oxygen demand and the possible value coronary blood flow caused by damage to the coronary arteries.
+Essence: the syndrome is caused by a discrepancy between the myocardial need for oxygen and the possible value coronary blood flow caused by damage to the coronary arteries.

 Myocardial oxygen demand depends on the hemodynamic load on the cardiovascular system, heart mass and metabolic rate in cardiomyocytes.

-The delivery of oxygen with blood to the myocardium is determined by the state of the coronary blood flow, which can decrease in both organic and functional disorders in the coronary arteries.
+The delivery of oxygen with blood to the myocardium is determined by the state of coronary blood flow, which can decrease with both organic and functional disorders in the coronary arteries.

 Main reasons :

-1. Atherosclerosis of the coronary arteries with a 50% narrowing of their lumen.
+1. Atherosclerosis of the coronary arteries with a narrowing of their lumen by 50%.

 2. Functional spasm of the coronary arteries by 25% (always against the background of atherosclerosis).